kexin-kxzhang/OptFusion/README.md

-# OptFusion
+# Fusion Matters: Learning Fusion in Deep Click-through Rate Prediction Models (WSDM 2025)

-This repository contains the official implementation of our WSDM 2025 paper:
+OptFusion
-**Fusion Matters: Learning Fusion in Deep Click-through Rate Prediction Models**.
+This repository contains the official implementation of our WSDM 2025 paper
 ---

 ### Preprocess Dataset